Coronavirus Travel Tips: To Fly Or Not To Fly? What Happens If You Cancel?

 "The air's actually pretty clean.
 It gets recirculated through these HEPA filters that really are very good at clearing stuff out," says Vicki Hertzberg, a biostatistician at Emory University, who co-led a study on flights and disease transmission with scientists at Boeing.
 "So in some aspects, the air on a plane is cleaner than what's going on in your new office buildings."

-Moreover, Dr. Mark Gendreau, chief medical officer at Beverly Hospital, says that airlines have a high incentive to keep their ventilation systems well-maintained: "If the HEPA filter is not changed regularly, if the system is not maintained well, it puts a lot of drag on the engines, which will increase the fuel consumption, which is quite an expensive proposition."
+Moreover, Dr. Mark Gendreau, chief medical officer at Beverly Hospital in Massachusetts, says that airlines have a high incentive to keep their ventilation systems well-maintained: "If the HEPA filter is not changed regularly, if the system is not maintained well, it puts a lot of drag on the engines, which will increase the fuel consumption, which is quite an expensive proposition."

-Another important thing to know: the new coronavirus is not airborne.
-Instead, it's transmitted through droplets of fluid or mucus that you cough or sneeze out, which generally don't travel further than six feet.
+Another important thing to know: The new coronavirus is not airborne.
+Instead, it's transmitted through droplets of fluid or mucus that you cough or sneeze out, which generally don't travel farther than 6 feet.
 But if those droplets land on a surface that you later touch, you can pick up the virus that way.

-People can help protect themselves and each other by taking precautions such as washing hands frequently, coughing into an elbow and trying not to touch eyes, nose and mouth.
+People can help protect themselves and one another by taking precautions such as washing hands frequently, coughing into an elbow and trying not to touch eyes, nose and mouth.

 "Good hand hygiene is the solution," Doron says.

 And not just in the bathroom.
-Even on the way back to your seat after a bathroom visit where you washed your hands, "one may be touching doors, doorknobs, seats," says Dr. Lin Chen, president of the International Society of Travel Medicine and director of the travel medicine center at Mount Auburn Hospital.
+Even on the way back to your seat after a bathroom visit where you washed your hands, "one may be touching doors, doorknobs, seats," says Dr. Lin Chen, president of the International Society of Travel Medicine and director of the travel medicine center at Mount Auburn Hospital in Massachusetts.
 So it's a good idea to use hand sanitizer at your seat before eating pretzels or sweeping hair from your face.

 The CDC says your sanitizer should have at least 60% alcohol content.